Skip to Content

 Phone: (06) 951 6625; Mobile: 021 856 339; Email: B.Glavovic@massey.ac.nz

-Associate Professor Fuller is a lecturer in Physical Geography with Massey University's Institute of Agriculture and Environment.
+Professor Fuller is Professor in Physical Geography in the Environmental Sciences Group within the School of Agriculture and Environment.
 He can speak on flooding and swimability of New Zealand rivers.

 Professor Carryer is based in Massey’s School of Nursing.
 She can comment on: Primary or community based health care including General Practice; Health policy; Nursing workforce and any nursing professional issues; Aged care and ageing issues; Obesity.